Conversation skills: what they are and why they’re important

-Being able to talk and listen well involves:
+Conversation skills are about being able to talk and listen well.
+This involves:

-- knowing how to get attention in the right way – for example, by waiting for a break and saying ‘Excuse me’
+- knowing how to get attention in the right way – for example, by saying ‘Excuse me’

 - using eye contact

 - speaking politely

 - knowing when to stop talking.

 To develop good conversation skills, your child needs to learn words, simple sentences and turn-taking, as well as follow your family’s rules about how you speak to each other and to others.